alphagov/govuk-rfcs/rfc-032-responsibilities-of-the-components-in-the-publishing-pipeline.md

 This is elaborated on further in RFC-24 and RFC-31.

-## **Update following Meeting**
+## **Update: 8th October, 2015**

-We held a meeting at 11am on Thursday the 8th October.
+We held a meeting to discuss this further.
 Here is the whiteboard from that meeting:

 &nbsp;